mikebaker85/shiptheory-api-docs/source/includes/main.md

 DeliveryAddress.company | No | Delivery Company Name
 DeliveryAddress.firstname | No | Delivery First Name
 DeliveryAddress.lastname | No | Delivery Surname
+DeliveryAddress.tax_number | No | Tax number, or EORI number of the customer

 <aside class="notice">
 This method supports paging.
 See [How to use paging](https://shiptheory.com/developer/index.html#pagination).